Graphics card: Discrete vs integrated graphics

 As an alternative to the use of a graphics card, video hardware can be integrated into the motherboard, CPU, or a system-on-chip as integrated graphics.
 Motherboard-based implementations are sometimes called "on-board video".
 Some motherboards support using both integrated graphics and a graphics card simultaneously to feed separate displays.
 The main advantages of integrated graphics are: low cost, compactness, simplicity, and low energy consumption.
 Integrated graphics often have less performance than a graphics card because the graphics processing unit inside integrated graphics needs to share system resources with the CPU.
-On the other hand, a graphics card has a separate random access memory (RAM), cooling system, and dedicated power regulators.
+On the other hand, a graphics card has separate random access memory (RAM), its own cooling system, and dedicated power regulators.
 A graphics card can offload work and reduce memory-bus-contention from the CPU and system RAM, therefore, the overall performance for a computer could improve, in addition to increased performance in graphics processing.
 Such improvements to performance can be seen in video gaming, 3D animation, and video editing.

 Both AMD and Intel have introduced CPUs and motherboard chipsets that support the integration of a GPU into the same die as the CPU.
 AMD advertises CPUs with integrated graphics under the trademark Accelerated Processing Unit (APU), while Intel brands similar technology under "Intel Graphics Technology".